jtonk/ha_wf/README.md

 The backend fetches data directly from windfinder.com based on the configured location.
 Each configured location creates a device with a single sensor named after the location (for example `sensor.hawf_noordwijk`).
-The sensor's state is the timestamp of the last update reported on Windfinder.
+The sensor's state shows when the data was generated and is determined by whichever is the latest of `forecast_generated` or `superforecast_generated`.
 A refresh button is also added for each device so data can be fetched on demand.
 All timestamps are converted to UTC.
 Forecast data and current conditions are stored in the sensor's attributes for further use.